Sho Nakata

-Sho Nakata (中田 翔, Nakata Shō), nicknamed "Sho Time", is a Japanese professional baseball player playing for the Yomiuri Giants of the Nippon Professional Baseball (NPB).
-He previously played for the Hokkaido Nippon-Ham Fighters.
+Sho Nakata (中田 翔, Nakata Shō), nicknamed "Sho Time", is a Japanese professional baseball player playing for the Chunichi Dragons of the Nippon Professional Baseball (NPB).
+He previously played for the Yomiuri Giants and Hokkaido Nippon-Ham Fighters.
 He plays outfield and first base.

 Career

 Early baseball career

 As a high school student, he played as a pitcher for Osaka Toin High School and his fastball was clocked at 94 mph.
 In 2006, he took part in Japan's National High School Baseball Championship, but he was defeated by his opponent Yuki Saito in his second game.

 Nakata was a highly hyped prospect out of high school, hitting a total of 87 home runs, a Japanese record.
-On November 3, 2006, during a prefectural tournament game, the 17-year-old cracked a 550' homer out of the park then over a couple houses before landing across the street.
+On November 3, 2006, during a prefectural tournament game, the 17-year-old cracked a home run that was estimated to have traveled 550' out of the park then over a couple houses before landing across the street.
 That shattered the old record for the park, 425' by future NPB regular Osamu Hamanaka.
 The Minnesota Twins, New York Mets and Seattle Mariners all expressed interest, with Seattle offering $2.5 million.
 Nakata turned all of them down to play in Nippon Pro Baseball.